TheBeachLab/selfhosted/troubleshooting.md

 ## Computer shutdowns after exactly 20 minutes

 This started happenning when I replaced the Nvidia drivers from nvidia page with the ones in the ubuntu repository.
+I issue the command `watch uptime` and everytime after 20 minutes, the computer shut downs.

 Action | Result
 ---|---